pocoproject/docker/README.md

 ./run
 ```
 Configure works in a similar fashion like the POCO configure script (in fact, it is
 a modified/extended version thereof).
-Curently, only gcc and clang on windows are supported.
+Curently, only gcc and clang on linux are supported.

 The above commands will emit proper `config.make` and `config.build` files,
 then run the build inside a ubuntu-based container.